The Oilman of the Year in 2018

 Based on the above analysis, my choice for the oilman of the year in 2018 is President Putin.

 Interested in becoming an energy expert and make a real impact in the industry?
-Check out how ESCP Europe's programmes will equip you with the tools you'll need!
+Check out how ESCP's programmes will equip you with the tools you'll need!